techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 We'll see later that Observables and streams are very related concepts.

-## What is RxJS
+## Introducing the RxJS Library (Reactive Extensions for JavaScript)

-Now, that we’ve seen the conceps of reactive programming and data streams, let’s see what RxJS is.
+Now, that we’ve seen the conceps of reactive programming and data streams, let’s see what's the JavaScript RxJS library.

 ![What is RxJS](https://d2mxuefqeaa7sj.cloudfront.net/s_98CC91BB1D7ABCD50AC04362B7F541F3549A631A6219D02FE7AED5645CF1CAA7_1549549625485_what-if-reactive-programming-is-just-a-myth-and-facebook-and-netflix-dont-exist.jpg)